Form Based Zones and Standards for the South District

-The project focuses on the creation of a new zoning code that will regulate future development projects.
+The project focused on the creation of a new zoning code that will regulate future development projects.
 Zoning is the main tool to implement the City’s comprehensive plan, including the South District Plan.
 Zoning provides the rules for how land can be used and developed.
 It outlines what structures can be built and where and how they will be used.
 Conventional zoning dictates the number of dwelling units allowed, maximum heights, lot coverage, and minimum on-site parking.

-The City is working with Opticos to develop form-based zoning regulations, which is different than the conventional approach to zoning.
+The City worked with Opticos to develop form-based zoning regulations, which is different than the conventional approach to zoning.
 Form-based zoning focuses less on land use (e.g. commercial v. residential) and more on the scale (e.g. bulk and height) of the development and its relationship to the street and the public realm.